 An important qualification to these findings is that they emphasize formal schooling.
-However, Jewish content is learned not only in school, but in informal settings such as the home, the synagogue, summer camp, Israel experiences, and through living a Jewish life.
-Focusing only on formal education thus underestimates the extent of Jewish knowledge among teachers in Jewish schools.
-Still, to the extent that modern conceptions of teaching include formal training in one's subject matter (as well as in pedagogy), the lack of formal training in Jewish studies among many of the teachers must draw our attention.
+Jewish content, however, is learned not only in school but in informal settings, such as the home, the synagogue, summer camp, and Israel experiences, among others.
+To focus only on formal education thus underestimates the extent of Jewish knowledge among teachers in Jewish schools.
+Still, it is